 Cost free leave days that are not taken are not refundable and do not accumulate from year to year.
 Families are eligible for a 2 or 4 week Leave/Vacation for each child as part of their annual registration.
+Vacation credit cannot be used in conjunction with two weeks' notice of withdrawal.
 Vacation must be taken in a minimum of one week increments (i.e., 5 day time blocks: Monday - Friday).
 The child care space is reserved for the Family until the child returns.
 Families must provide advance notice to take leave/vacation.

-Child Development Center Sponsors are given a two(2) or (4) week vacation option at the time of registration and annually thereafter at re-registration.
+Child Development Center Sponsors are given a two (2) or (4) week vacation option at the time of registration and annually thereafter at re-registration.